ait-testbed/attackmate/docs/source/installation/manual.rst

 .. note::

-   ``python3-venv`` must only be installed if AttackMate should be installed in a virtual environment.
+   ``python3-venv`` only needs to be installed if AttackMate should be installed in a virtual environment.

 Download the sources: